Fidelity expands ETF partnership with BlackRock

 BlackRock will also help Fidelity develop an investment strategy for clients based on a mix of ETFs and will support some of the firm's own efforts to start a new line of equity sector ETFs.

-Boston-based Fidelity, which manages some $1.7 trillion (1.13 trillion pounds), mostly in mutual funds, has largely been left behind in the ETF explosion of the past decade.
+Boston-based Fidelity, which manages some $1.7 trillion mostly in mutual funds, has largely been left behind in the ETF explosion of the past decade.

 By contrast, BlackRock acquired top ETF provider iShares in 2009.
 Among its nearly $4 trillion of total assets, it oversees $708 billion of ETFs.